ananggunawan/starter-academic/content/home/experience.md

   description = """
   Responsibilities include:

-  * Analysing and modelling of social and economic regional development in Indonesia
+  * Analysing and modelling of regional development in Indonesia
   """

 [[experience]]